How to Insert a New Line in a Cell Using Formulas (5 Methods)

 Find and Replace character with new line

-• Enable the Wrap Text feature.
+• Enable the Wrap Text feature for the cell containing the formula.

 Excel replace character with new line